-Over the last three years, Amanda Talty has been serving as President and CEO of the Tourette Association of America (TAA).
+Over the last four years, Amanda Talty has been serving as President and CEO of the Tourette Association of America (TAA).
 Under her leadership, Amanda has championed the development of programs and initiatives that have reduced organizational deficit by $1.3 million and increased fundraising revenue by 42%.
 As a result of her commitment to the individuals, families and supporting members of the Tourette Syndrome and Tic Disorder community, Amanda has played a tremendous role in helping the Association navigate new revenue streams through development of strategic priorities and partnerships that ensure the success and sustainability of the organization.

 “I am proud to lead an organization dedicated to supporting passionate, resilient and deserving individuals.
 It is an honor to be in this role, serving the Tourette Syndrome and Tic Disorder community across the nation.
 My dedication is unwavering and my goal is to ensure all who need us, know us.
 It is a true testament to the staff and volunteers who I work alongside day-in and day-out to make that happen.”